bentan4853563/AmazHub/_portfolio/paykolo-com.md

     - "Slim"
     - "Figma"
 ---
-Brave Dev World is proud to introduce Paykolo, a groundbreaking online banking solution designed to simplify global financial operations for businesses and individuals alike.
+AmazHub is proud to introduce Paykolo, a groundbreaking online banking solution designed to simplify global financial operations for businesses and individuals alike.
 Developed with cutting-edge technologies such as Ruby, SLIM, React, and Laravel, Paykolo offers an array of features that redefine online banking by making it more accessible, efficient, and secure.

 ## Overview: Paykolo - Online Banking Reimagined
-Paykolo represents Brave Dev World's venture into the fintech space, showcasing our ability to create innovative web and app solutions that meet the evolving needs of the financial industry.
+Paykolo represents AmazHub's venture into the fintech space, showcasing our ability to create innovative web and app solutions that meet the evolving needs of the financial industry.

 ### Key Features:
 - **Global Online Banking**: Provides users with a secure platform for managing their financial transactions, including pay-ins and pay-outs, across borders with ease.